roop-pal/browser-transfer-learning/README.md

 An application for image classification which brings state-of-the-art machine learning algorithms to the public.
 This is accomplished using tensorflowjs and transfer learning.

 # Running
-To run this website locally, run in the current directory:
+To run this website locally, run in the directory containing index.html:

 `python -m http.server`